To add our SDK to your own application, you should add it to the build process of your application.

 maven { url "https://jitpack.io" }

-The full repositories section of your build.gradle might look like
+The full repositories section of your settings.gradle might look like this now:

 repositories {